Can a Mississippi city repair a drainage ditch on private property to fix flooding and erosion?

 For city attorneys

-The opinion routes back to MS AG Op., Holmes-Hines (Aug.
-22, 2003), which framed the same authority a bit differently: "A city may perform work on private property adjacent to the city right-of-way with the permission of the landowner to correct unsafe conditions, i.e., erosion or sinkholes, or flooding, which were directly caused by the way in which the municipality drained the city streets."
-That earlier formulation tied the authority to drainage caused by city streets; the current opinion reads Section 21-19-13(2) more broadly.
-Both readings rely on the statute's "public or private property" language.
-Document your findings.
+The opinion ties Section 21-19-13(2) back to MS AG Op., Holmes-Hines (Aug.
+22, 2003): "A city may perform work on private property adjacent to the city right-of-way with the permission of the landowner to correct unsafe conditions, i.e., erosion or sinkholes, or flooding, which were directly caused by the way in which the municipality drained the city streets."
+That earlier opinion tied the authority to drainage caused by city streets; the 2024 opinion applies the statute's "public or private property" language without drawing that line.
+Both turn on the factual determinations the statute requires.

 Common questions